 To model shock/perturbation interaction in a Cartesian frame, consider a stationary shock aligned normal to the $x$-axis, subject to small perturbations, as depicted in Fig.~\ref{fig:skbc_schematic}.
 The baseflow passes through the shock from left to right, although there may be an oblique component with respect to the $y$ and $z$ directions.
-The jump conditions across the shock are governed by the Rankine--Hugoniot equations,

-where the overbar signifies that the baseflow is steady, and $\bar{h}_{1,2}$ are the pre and post shock baseflow enthalpy, respectively.
-In response to small unsteady perturbations, the instantaneous position of the shock will shift a small distance upstream or downstream.
-Let $X(y,z,t) << 1$ represent the instantaneous $x$-position of the shock relative to its mean position.
-This function defines a local coordinate system along the shock,
+For the time-domain problem, the SKBC can be written compactly as